akhealth/RFP-ARIES-Support/Attachment 09 IT Reference A - DHSS IT Requirements Agile Acquisition.md

 > The Offeror must comply with the Department of Health & Social
 > Service’s policies and procedures for record retention
-> and disposal of sensitive information (Attachment F—Data Destruction
-> Information and References), if applicable.
+> and disposal of sensitive information [Attachment 11 IT Reference F - Data Destruction Information and References](https://github.com/AlaskaDHSS/RFP-ARIES-Support/blob/main/Attachment%2011%20IT%20Reference%20F%20-%20Data%20Destruction%20Information%20and%20References.pdf), if applicable.

 #### 3.7.1.2 Requirement – Data Destruction